1957 World Sportscar Championship: Season

 The 1957 World Sports Car Championship was contested over seven races.
 Following the shortest season in World Sportscar Championship history, the 1957 season saw the return of the 24 Hours of Le Mans following track modifications as a direct result of the 1955 Le Mans disaster.
-In addition, there was a new race on the calendar, a trip to northern coast of South America for the Venezuelan Grand Prix.
+In addition, there was a new race on the calendar, a trip to the northern coast of South America for the Venezuelan Grand Prix.

 The Championship was remained for manufacturers, and works teams such as Scuderia Ferrari, Officine Alfieri Maserati, and Aston Martin leading the way, but as the previous seasons, the majority of the fields were made up of amateur or gentlemen drivers, often up against professional racing drivers with experience in Formula One.
 Sometimes, even the Drivers World Champion joined in.

 Maserati had the commitment and the money to success in 1957, and it armed itself with the World’s finest driver, Juan Manuel Fangio, and the potent Maserati 450S.
 To add to their unfair advantage, they employed a young Englishman, Stirling Moss.
 Despite leaving their Formula One team, he remained with the Modena team for the World Sportscar Championship.

 The season opened in Argentina, where Fangio and Moss led imperiously in the 1000 km Buenos Aires, until they retired with transmission failure.
 As for Ferrari, it was left to the privateer entry of Temple Buell to take the victory, and give Maranello the initial points lead in the championship.
 Next up was the Sebring 12 Hours.
 There Maserati dominated with Fangio and Jean Behra leading throughout, with Moss and Harry Schell backing them up.
 As for Ferrari, they sent the first two 315 S to Florida, but both were slowed with brake and tyre problems.